Tinder/Layout/README.md

 ## Usage

-The following example demonstrates adding a label, an image view and a button as subviews to a view of a view controller.
+The following example demonstrates adding a label, an image view and a button as subviews to a view controller's view.

 ```swift
 override func viewDidLoad() {